10 Tuscan villages to visit during a trip to Italy

 Monteriggioni, best medieval village in Tuscany

 Monteriggioni is located in between Florence and Siena (but more close to Siena).
-So it makes a perfect stop during a road trip in Tuscany, while reaching Siena.
+So it makes a perfect stop during a road trip in Tuscany, while driving from Florence to Siena.
+Unfortunately is complicated to get there with public transport, so if you don’t drive and still want to see such a beautiful hamlet, the best thing to do is doing an organized tour of Tuscany that includes also Monteriggioni, with transportation and lunch.

 Scarperia, beautiful village near Florence to visit

-Mugello is one of the most wild, beautiful and authentic valleys in the province of Florence, and Scarperia is its crowning jewel.
-Renowned for its ancient knife craftsmen and the Priori palace, Scarperia lies in the heart of the valley and it’s definitely one of my favorite Tuscan villages to visit.
+Mugello is one of the most wild, beautiful and authentic valleys in the province of Florence, and Scarperia is its crowning jewel, one of my favorite Tuscan villages that I always recommend to visit.
+One of the reasons why I love Mugello is that is still pretty underrated and not as touristy as Chianti.

 Borgo a Mozzano

 The name of the village is unlikely to be familiar, but its wondrous bridge might be.
 The Ponte de Diavolo (Devil’s Bridge) stretches its characteristically crooked, asymmetrical back over the Serchio river, linking Borgo a Mozzano to the pastures beyond.
+This medieval village is hung on the side of a steep mountain, and until not a long time ago, the Devil’s Bridge was the only way of communication with the rest of world.
+But even today Borgo a Mozzano is still a very isolated village, even if not far away from the city of Lucca.
 On October 31st the village hosts a magnificent Halloween party to which people from all over the country travel.

 Cortona and the Val d’Orcia valley

 The whole area around Cortona, called Val d’Orcia, is one of my favorite parts of Tuscany.
 There are many other wonderful villages, like Bagno Vignoni, with the unique medieval pool to collect thermal waters.
-San Quirico d’Orcia is very close to Cortona, so you can visit both villages at the same time.
+Or San Quirico d’Orcia, which is very close to Cortona, so you can visit both villages at the same time.

 San Quirico d’Orcia

-The train station is about 6 km away from the village, and there are very few connecting buses (one every 90 minutes or so).
+The train station is about 6 km away from the Bibbona, and there are very few connecting buses (one every 90 minutes or so).
 So the only really doable option is the car.

 Several years ago we enjoyed two weeks exploring Tuscany.
 The only plan we had was a long weekend in Florence.
 We went wherever the road took us, booking a hotels as we went.
 We had a fantastic two weeks but did feel as though we lost time constantly packing / unpacking as we moved from one hotel to the next.